ojplg/legup/README.md

 * roll call votes are not parsed, just third readings, should that change?
 * force renewal of legislator name if necessary - or just update overrides?
 * force renewal of a bill - need a way to do that if legislators have been updated
-* different grade levels between house and senate
+* different grade levels between house and senate - grading should just be completely separate
+* bills should include bill type in persistence, not just chamber

 * Write more help screens
 * Legislator Persistence